gikgging/2024_Happy_Farm_Kim_Shim/README.md

 Object-Oriented Programming principles

 # Getting Started
-To start playing Happy Farm, Run with the GameCenter class.
+To start playing Happy Farm, Set run configuration with the main.GameCenter class.
 Follow the on-screen instructions to set up your farm and start your agricultural adventure!